David Heath (cricket administrator)

 David Michael William Heath (14 December 1931, in Hall Green, Birmingham – 13 June 1994, in Solihull) was an English first-class cricketer and cricket administrator.

 David Heath was educated at Moseley Grammar School, where he captained the cricket and rugby union teams.
 At 16, he scored a century for Warwickshire Amateurs versus Staffordshire.
 A year later, he made his first-class county debut for Warwickshire.
-During his RAF service, he represented Combined Services and scored his only first-class century, 149 against Worcestershire at New Road in 1951.
-He scored 580 runs as a right-handed batsman in 19 matches before he embarked on a successful business career.
+During his RAF service, he represented the Combined Services and scored his only first-class century, 149 against Worcestershire at New Road in 1951.
+He scored 580 runs as a right-handed batsman in 19 matches before embarking on a successful business career.

 He captained Moseley to seven Birmingham League titles and later became President of the League.
-Further administrative appointments followed, before he succeeded A. C. Smith as Secretary/Chief Executive of Warwickshire County Cricket Club in 1986.
-He was forced to retire on health grounds, shortly before his death from kidney failure in 1994, aged 62.
+Further administrative appointments followed before he succeeded A. C. Smith as Secretary/Chief Executive of Warwickshire County Cricket Club in 1986.
+He was forced to retire on health grounds shortly before his death from kidney failure in 1994, aged 62.